 Discover the recent liberalisation and development of this historically important country.
-In a significant move towards a new, more open Economy, Uzbekistan is implementing ambitious market-oriented economic reforms, trade liberalisation and significant tax changes, which combined is making the country an incredibly interesting investment opportunity.
+In a significant move towards a new, more open Economy, the country is implementing ambitious market-oriented economic reforms, trade liberalisation and significant tax changes, which combined is making Uzbekistan an incredibly interesting investment opportunity.

 With a renewed commitment to the World Trade Organisation (WTO) and improving economic statistics, Uzbekistan’s progress has been impressive and are at a time which allows the country to benefit from lessons learned by other transition economies.

 In September 2017 the currency was liberalised, devaluing 48% against the dollar overnight as full convertibility was introduced

 Mirziyoyev has made 33 international trips since coming to power, seeking to normalise relations with all the country’s neighbours and re-engaging with the international community

 The country has improved from 164 to 76th in the World Bank’s Ease of Doing Business rankings, and was ranked in the top 10 global improvers in the 2018 report; the president has set the target of reaching the top 20 by 2022

 Uzbekistan has harmonised its tariffs with the Eurasian Economic Union (EAEU), and has simplified the registration process for the import and export of goods

 The IFC issued its inaugural local currency denominated bond – the first ever Uzbek Soum-denominated transaction issued in the international markets – raising UZS 160bn (US$20mn) in two tranches